 Note: It may be possible for students to maintain daytime employment during the first

 two years of coursework, which includes the full-year practicum.

 The internship experience involves:

-- A one-year full-time or a two-year half-time (consecutive years) experience totaling
+- One-year full-time (10 month school year) or a two-year half-time (consecutive years)

-a minimum of 1,200 hours, with at least half of the hours completed in a comprehensive
+experience totaling a minimum of 1,200 hours, with at least half of the hours completed

 - The opportunity to gain practical, everyday work experience and to expand knowledge

 - Weekly face-to-face field supervision provided by a certified school psychologist

 for at least 2 hours per week.